-William Murison, or Morrison, was based in the North Back of the Canongate from at least 1803, and was also recorded as a brewer in Dalkeith from at least 1794.
-It is probable that he took on the premises which had been occupied by Patrick Murison.
+William Murison, or Morrison, was based in the North Back of the Canongate and also had a presence in Dalkeith.
+It is probable that he was the son of Patrick Murison and that he took on father's premises on his death in 1800.

 He submitted plans to the Dean of Guild Court for alterations to the premises in 1805 but put the brewery and associated dwelling house up for sale in 1807, when it was described as being 193 feet in length and 64 feet in depth.
 The premises were then probably taken on by Alexander Law.